franzbra/OOP_RPG_GAME/README.md

 Monsters
 -Add dexterity
+-if a character has a value of animal affinity larger than some treshold, the monster can be tamed.
 -Add two kind of monsters: regular or legendary.
 Chances to find a legendary monster are 10%

 Combat system